Richard A. Regueiro

 Pile resistance force versus penetration displacement plots demonstrating expected higher

-resistance by smaller containers of particles compared to larger (boundary further from penetrator) containers.
+resistance by smaller containers of particles compared to larger (boundary further from penetrator) containers (B. Yan).

 |